Endoscopic Sleeve Gastroplasty (ESG)

 How do I prepare?

-If you qualify for a bariatric surgery sleeve in Atlanta, your health care team will give you specific instructions on how to prepare for your procedure.
+If you qualify for a bariatric surgery sleeve, your health care team will give you specific instructions on how to prepare for your procedure.
 You will need to have various lab tests and exams before your weight loss surgery.
 You may have restrictions on eating, drinking, and which medications you can take.
 You also may be required to start a physical activity program.

 It’s helpful to plan for your recovery after the procedure.
 For instance, arrange for help at home if you think you’ll need it.
 Recovery from endoscopic sleeve gastroplasty generally only takes a day or two.